bhauman/figwheel-main/docs/tutorial.md

 This line indicates that Figwheel is now watching the ClojureScript files in the `src` directory for changes.
-When a change is detected Figwheel will reload the changed code into the JavaScript environment, without us needing to use `(require 'hello.cruel-world :reload)`.
+When a change is detected Figwheel will compile and reload the changed code into the JavaScript environment, without us needing to use `(require 'hello.cruel-world :reload)`.

 Let's try this out.